 BQ(LOCAL) - PLANNING AND DECISION-MAKING PROCESS

-The Board shall approve and periodically review the District's vision, mission, and goals to improve student performance.
-The vision, mission, goals, and the approved District and campus objectives shall be mutually supportive and shall support the state goals and objectives under Education Code, Chapter 4.
+The Board shall approve and periodically review the District's vision, mission, and strategies to improve student performance.
+The vision, mission, strategies, and the approved District and campus strategic plans shall be mutually supportive and shall support the state goals and objectives under Education Code, Chapter 4.
 [See AE]

 Aligned Planning Process

-The District planning process shall include the development of a District strategic plan.
-All District, campus, and department improvement plans shall be aligned with the District's strategic plan and shall include all pertinent federal planning requirements.
+All District, campus, and department strategic plans shall be aligned with the District strategic plan.
 The Superintendent or designee shall develop administrative regulations to ensure alignment among the District, campus, and department planning efforts.
-[See BQA]

 Parent and Family Engagement Plan

-Administrative procedures shall meet legal requirements in the areas of planning, budgeting, curriculum, staffing patterns, professional learning, and school organization, and shall clearly delineate the decisions within these areas that are to be made at the campus level and the District level, as well as those that are to be shared.
-Such procedures shall also adequately reflect the District's planning process and expectations for alignment, including implementation guidelines, time frames, and necessary resources.
-The District-level and campus-level committees shall be involved in the development of these procedures.
+Administrative regulations shall define requirements in the areas of planning, budgeting, curriculum, staffing patterns, professional learning, and school organization and shall clearly delineate the decisions within these areas that are to be made at the campus level, District level, and those that are shared.
+These regulations shall also adequately reflect the District's planning process, expectations for alignment, including implementation guidelines, time frames, and necessary resources.
+The District-level and campus-level committees shall be involved in the development of these regulations.
 [See BQA and BQB]

 Initiation of New Instructional Programs